botswin/BotCloud/README.md

 ## Best Practices

-A few habits pay off quickly:

-1. Validate token and proxy values before dialing the Gateway.
+- Validate token and proxy values before dialing the Gateway.
-2. Add exponential-backoff reconnects for workflows that run longer than a minute or two.
+- Add exponential-backoff reconnects for workflows that run longer than a minute or two.
-3. Keep tokens in a secret store and include secret-scanning in your CI pipelines.
+- Keep tokens in a secret store and include secret-scanning in CI pipelines.
-4. Ship quota metrics into your existing observability stack and alert before the balance hits zero.
+- Ship quota metrics into your observability stack and alert before the balance hits zero.
-5. Wrap endpoint construction in a helper function so every script in every language stays in sync.
+- Wrap endpoint construction in a helper so each script stays consistent.

----

-## Changelog

-See [`CHANGELOG.md`](CHANGELOG.md) for dated updates.
-Latest entry: **2025-11-18** (legal docs, CDP sample, doc refresh).

 ---